Novorybnaya: Traditions

 Nomadic people travel to the village to see family, or by necessity, to get food or medicine.
 Reindeer herding is a tradition of Nenet people, and even features a holiday in the area: "Day of Reindeer".

 There is a church in Khatanga, near Novorybnaya: Svyto-Bogoyavlenskiy, the northernmost Orthodox fane in the world.
 This church was built in 1705.

 The city of Khatanga is a major business, cultural and scientific center for East Taimyr and for Russia as a whole.
 Novorybnaya specifically is populated by artisans; people make ivory carvings, embroideries and clothes.
 They also exhibit literary talents.

 Agriculture is practiced in Novorybnaya and the area around it, even when the cold northern climate is taken into account.
 Some of the people of this area also work as fishers.

 Notable people

-According to the people of the village, Anna Petrovna was born during a time when birth records were not kept meticulously in the far north (northern Canada, Greenland, most of Siberia, islands in the Arctic Ocean) and is well over a century old, even though she age-listed as around 100.
+According to the people of the village, Anna Petrovna was born during a time when birth records were not kept meticulously in the far north (northern Canada, Greenland, most of Siberia, islands in the Arctic Ocean) and is well over a century old, even though her age-listed as around 100.